Cleaning Geometry for SQL Server with the GeometryValidator

 Enable the first bookmark and run the workspace.
 The Reader's single feature is successfully written to the InvalidGeometry Microsoft SQL Server Spatial writer.

-However warnings are logged, starting with the WARN message signifying invalid geometry: Failed to get the SQL Server native binary form for column "GEOM".
+However, warnings are logged, starting with the WARN message signifying invalid geometry: Failed to get the SQL Server native binary form for column "GEOM".

 Inspect the writer using the Data Inspector: there is no geometry.
-Opening the the table in Microsoft SQL Server Management Studio results in a null table.
+Opening the table in Microsoft SQL Server Management Studio results in a null table.

 2. Use the GeometryValidator

 The GeometryValidator in this example workspace has been set to detect Basic Geometry Integrity issues.
-By using this detection method, features with corrupt or badly formed geometry will be be flagged.
+By using this detection method, features with corrupt or badly formed geometry will be flagged.

-Enable the second bookmark and disable the first, now FME writes to the database with zero warnings.
+Enable the second bookmark and disable the first; now FME writes to the database with zero warnings.
 Inspect the data, you can now see the repaired geometry of the feature.

-Note: Both passed and repaired ports are connected to the Writer.
+Both passed and repaired ports are connected to the Writer.
 Alternatively, you could store repaired features in a different output than the passed features.

 Was this article helpful?